Reports from ClimatePlan and partners

 Leading the Way presents the best strategies yet—“leading practices”—that regions around the state have used for public engagement, funding, planning land-use scenarios, and more, as they create Sustainable Communities Strategies.
-It offers inspiration and solutions that advocates and planners can use in their own communities.
+In addition to existing best practices, the report offers ways to go further.
+It provides inspiration and solutions that advocates and planners can use in their own communities.

 (The photo above is from the report's release event.)

 Toward A Sustainable Future: Is Southern California On Track?

 by ClimatePlan and partners* – December 2015

 The On Track report assesses Southern California's progress in the three years since it adopted its first Sustainable Communities Strategy in 2012, produced while the region was preparing its second plan.
 How are cities, counties, and towns in the state's most populous region acting together to improve land use and transportation planning and reduce greenhouse gases?

 *Partners: The Safe Routes to School National Partnership; American Lung Association in California; California Walks; Climate Resolve; Friends of Harbors, Beaches and Parks; Investing in Place; Move LA; Natural Resources Defense Council (NRDC); Prevention Institute; and TransForm.